 Little Bit:

-Haha, someone actually wants a university professor for a private t
+Haha, someone actually wants a university professor for a private tutor?

 Of possible further interest to fans of my Christian Science Monitor articles: the current (June 2008) issue of Wired magazine has a feature on Bernie Krause.
 He was the subject of my first Monitor article back in June 2007.